project-flotta/project-flotta.github.io/documentation/latest/operations/data_synchronization.md

 Information needed to access the Bucket using S3 API is stored in following resources in the same namespace as the OBC (and `EdgeDevice`):

-* **ConfigMa** with the same name as the OBC contains the Bucket name and in-cluster service endpoint address;
+* **ConfigMap** with the same name as the OBC contains the Bucket name and in-cluster service endpoint address;
 * **Secret** with the same name as the OBC contains `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 ### External S3 storage